Board of Directors

 President: Esther Rimer

-Esther Rimer, a native adult cuer, was elected to lead the NCSA Board of Directors for the term beginning September 1, 2020.
+Esther Rimer, a native adult cuer, was elected to lead the NCSA Board of Directors for the 2020-2023 term and was re-elected President for the 2023-2026 term.

 Email Esther